Serial rapist: Personality traits

-Serial rapists have been described as being able to improve their ability and expertise to commit their assault through 'study' of serial rape.
+They have also been described as being able to improve their ability and expertise to commit their assault through the "study" of serial rape.
 This includes rehearsal by viewing films, pornography, and reading relevant literature, using sexual fantasies, growth in knowledge in assault-related skills, learning from the examples of other serial rapists, and their own past experiences of physical or sexual abuse.

 Prevention

 Investigation of the offender instead of the crime has been proposed to prevent serial rapes.
 The backlog of analyzing rape kits impedes the identification of serial rapists.
 Hundreds of thousands of rape kits remain untested across the US.
 Most law enforcement agencies do not track or count them.
 The process is complicated, invasive, time-consuming and may re-traumatize victims.

 The FBI maintains a DNA database and comparisons between cases can be made.
 Unfortunately, the backlog of analyzing rape kits can allow the perpetrator to continue their crime before being identified with other assaults.
 Though no victim of a serial rapist can be blamed for the crime, reducing the risk of becoming raped by a serial rapist is possible, according to law enforcement organizations.